- Food Tours

 What is the COVID-19 situation in Istanbul?

 Turkey’s vaccination rate is at about 62%.
-Masks are no longer required and no specific mandates are in place, but proof of vaccination or a negative PCR test are necessary on arrival for most tourists.
+Masks are no longer required and no specific mandates are in place, but be sure to check on vaccination requirements for international arrivals.

 Can Americans travel to Istanbul?